urolift® SYSTEM FAQs

 How does UroLift® compare to other BPH treatment options?

-UroLift® has been found to be a safe and effective treatment for symptoms related to BPH.
+UroLift® is a safe and effective treatment for symptoms related to BPH.
 Its risk profile is better than most traditional surgical options, and patients report symptom relief better than reported with medications.4

 Will UroLift® cause erectile dysfunction?